SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 In addition `new:` does check that there is an argument, it is a small integer.

 ```
-CHInterpreter >> initializePrimitiveTable [
+CInterpreter >> initializePrimitiveTable
 	...
 	primitives at: 70 	put: #primitiveBasicNew.
 	primitives at: 71 	put: #primitiveBasicNewVariable.
 	...
-]
 ```

 ```
-CHInterpreter >> primitiveBasicNew [
+CInterpreter >> primitiveBasicNew
 	self receiver isClass
-		ifFalse: [ CHPrimitiveFail signal ].
+		ifFalse: [ CPrimitiveFail signal ].
 	^ self receiver basicNew
-]
 ```

 ```
-CHInterpreter >> primitiveBasicNewVariable [
+CInterpreter >> primitiveBasicNewVariable
 	self numberOfArguments < 1
-		ifTrue: [ CHPrimitiveFail signal ].
+		ifTrue: [ CPrimitiveFail signal ].

 	self receiver isClass
-		ifFalse: [ CHPrimitiveFail signal ].
+		ifFalse: [ CPrimitiveFail signal ].
 	self receiver class classLayout isVariable
-		ifFalse: [ CHPrimitiveFail signal ].
+		ifFalse: [ CPrimitiveFail signal ].

 	((self argumentAt: 1) isKindOf: SmallInteger)
-		ifFalse: [ CHPrimitiveFail signal ].
+		ifFalse: [ CPrimitiveFail signal ].

 	^ self receiver basicNew: (self argumentAt: 1)
-]
 ```

 ### Conclusion

-This chapter presented primitive behavior, implementing behaviour that cannot be purely expressed in the evaluated language.
+This chapter presented primitive behavior, implementing behavior that cannot be purely expressed in the evaluated language.
-Primitive behaviour is accessed through _primitive methods_, which are methods marked with a `primitive:` pragma.
+Primitive behavior is accessed through _primitive methods_, which are methods marked with a `primitive:` pragma.
 When a primitive method executes, it first executes the primitive behavior associated with the primitive id.
 If it fails, the body of the method is executed as in non-primitive methods.

-We have then discussed about primitive failures and verifications, and presented a short list of essential primitives that are required to execute more interesting Pharo programs.
+We have then discussed about primitive failures and verification  and presented a short list of essential primitives that are required to execute more interesting Pharo programs.